TokyoExpress/recon-for-twitch/README.md

 ***Abstract***

-Recon for Twitch is a Google Chrome extension that allows you to sort Twitch channels by what state of the game they are in (e.g. Champion Select or In-Game for League of Legends).<br /><br />
+Recon for Twitch is a set of experiments and potential applications revolving around computer vision of video game screenshots.<br /><br />

 ***Premise***

-Recon is a set of neural net models built around the data format of video game screenshots.

 The project began with a simple ambition:
 <ul>